igordertigor/website-blog/content/2022-08-26-github-model-registry.md

 Summary: Data science projects can be messy, however we don't want to carry that mess over to our production environments.
 status: published

+> Note: This post refers to an outdated version of mlem which is not compatible with the current mlem version.

 Data science projects can be [messy]({filename}/content/2022-08-07-version-control-for-data-science.md).
 We try out something here, just to find out that it didn't really help.
 Then we try out another thing and maybe it does improve performance a little bit.